-At the December 7th, 2023 TEEM committee meeting, a Deposition program expansion was proposed, which included deployment of IERs at Fort Chipewyan.
+At the end of last quarter, during the December 7th, 2023 TEEM committee meeting, a Deposition program expansion was proposed, which included deployment of IERs at Fort Chipewyan.
 This was approved via e-vote.
-Two locations for freefall IERs were chosen: (1) at the Fort Chipewyan Air Monitoring station, and (2) at a remote area near the Jackfish Reserve in the Peace Athabasca Delta (Figure 2).
+Two locations for freefall IERs were chosen: (1) at the Fort Chipewyan Air Monitoring station, and (2) at a remote area near the Jackfish Reserve in the Peace Athabasca Delta (Figure 3).
 These IERs will be changed out seasonally by ACFN and MCFN staff that currently maintain the AMS and time-integrated equipment.
+Equipment was transported to Fort Chipewyan in February and IERs will be deployed in May along with the seasonal spring changeout.